OddPrints/pwinty-java-sdk/README.md

 Download
 --------

-Best to checkout, then run `gradle install`.
+Best to checkout, then run `./gradlew install`.
 Then you can just add this to your gradle deps: `compile 'uk.co.mattburns.pwinty:pwinty-java-sdk:2.2.6' `

 Alternatively, add the jar to your project.
 You can find the jar in the [build directory] (https://github.com/mattburns/pwinty-java-sdk/tree/master/build/libs)